Divide-By-0/blog/content/posts/quantum.md

 ## What is a reasonable timeline to expect ECDSA on secp256k1 to be broken?

-- It seems that expert consensus varies from 2035-2100 (or even never) -- it may take longer to get there because of the valley of death of few applications between a few dozen qubits and a few hundred thousand.
-There is utility on the small end for theoreticians, and utility on the high end for cryptography, but very little intermediate use for qubit counts in the middle, and thus makes ROI for funding much worse.
-There are some promising ideas though, like [quantum random sampling](https://arxiv.org/abs/2206.04079) having practical advantage over classical random sampling, even on lower qubit counts -- .
-On the other hand, some companies like IBM seem hellbent on getting there regardless of applications.
+- It seems that expert consensus varies from 2035-2100 (or even never).
+One popular slowdown argument is that it may take longer to get there because of the valley of death of few applications between a few dozen qubits and a few hundred thousand.
+There is utility on the small end for theoreticians, and utility on the high end for cryptography, but very little proven intermediate use for qubit counts in the middle, and thus makes ROI for funding much worse.
+I'm not totally convinced -- several billion government dollars have still been invested over the past few years, and it seems that several companies (like IBM) are hellbent on getting there regardless of applications.
+- While most current "business" use cases are feasible just fine on classical computers, there are some new promising ideas, like [quantum random sampling in 2022](https://arxiv.org/abs/2206.04079) demonstrating advantage over classical random sampling, even on lower qubit counts.
+This is helpful for simulations and machine learning.
 - IBM has been surprisingly accurate on [it's timeline](https://research.ibm.com/blog/ibm-quantum-roadmap-2025) for qubit computers -- again, these are signal + noise qubits, so the actual signal qubit count is substantially less than the number you see, though the extent to which this is the case depends on the specific algorithm.

 ## What parts of zero knowledge exactly are broken?